Westdeutscher Rundfunk: Origins

 There was a substantial purge of left wing staff following the Nazi seizure of power in 1933.
-This included Ernst Hardt, Hans Stein and Walter Stern.
+This included Ernst Hardt, Hans Stein, and Walter Stern.

-WDR was created in 1955, when Nordwestdeutscher Rundfunk (NWDR) was split into Norddeutscher Rundfunk (NDR) – covering Lower Saxony, Schleswig-Holstein, and Hamburg – and Westdeutscher Rundfunk, responsible for North Rhine-Westphalia.
+WDR was created in 1955, when Nordwestdeutscher Rundfunk (NWDR) was split into Norddeutscher Rundfunk (NDR) – covering Lower Saxony, Schleswig-Holstein, and Hamburg – and Westdeutscher Rundfunk, responsible for North Rhine-Westphalia, West Germany.
 WDR began broadcasting on two radio networks (one produced jointly with NDR) on 1 January 1956.
 WDR constitutes the most prominent example of regional broadcasting in Germany.